-Sinners are converted to God, souls called out of darkness, the truth preached with energy and love to souls, with the Holy Ghost sent down from heaven, in the constraint and constancy (in whatever weakness) of the Redeemer&#8217;s love: men are gathered from evil and wickedness (for I will put the fullest case my adversaries could wish) into the communion of the Lord&#8217;s love, to bear witness to their sole dependence on His dying love; and this is producing confusion and schism&#8212; of which God is not the author, but Satan&#8212;because they are not, nor are brought together by, clergymen!
-What is this but to charge the work of divine grace with proceeding from, and having the character of, the author of evil, which is blasphemy? and this is the immediate and direct effect, the necessary effect, of the notion&#8212;the exclusive notion of a Clergyman.
+Sinners are converted to God, souls called out of darkness, the truth preached with energy and love to souls, with the Holy Ghost sent down from heaven, in the constraint and constancy (in whatever weakness) of the Redeemer's love: men are gathered from evil and wickedness (for I will put the fullest case my adversaries could wish) into the communion of the Lord's love, to bear witness to their sole dependence on His dying love; and this is producing confusion and schism -- of which God is not the author, but Satan -- because they are not, nor are brought together by, clergymen!
+What is this but to charge the work of divine grace with proceeding from, and having the character of, the author of evil, which is blasphemy? and this is the immediate and direct effect, the necessary effect, of the notion -- the exclusive notion of a Clergyman.

 And this is a thing of very common operation where a number of unconverted clergymen are; and how common this is, yea, how it is the case in a large majority of instances, is well known.
-There all the operations of God&#8217;s Spirit are charged with confusion and schism; and therefore I affirm, that the idea of a Clergyman, that is, of a humanly appointed office, taking the place and assuming the authority of the Spirit of God, necessarily involves (in its condemnation of what the Holy Ghost does do) in the sin against the Holy Ghost: and I defy any one to shew how it can be otherwise.
-Those who would most oppose that which I am now writing, would admit, that not half a dozen, or possibly none, of the Bishops are of God&#8217;s appointing; and this is the case with the highest churchman, in consequence of their being appointed simply by the King&#8217;s Letters Patent.| And yet all those who charge the
+There all the operations of God's Spirit are charged with confusion and schism; and therefore I affirm, that the idea of a Clergyman, that is, of a humanly appointed office, taking the place and assuming the authority of the Spirit of God, necessarily involves (in its condemnation of what the Holy Ghost does do) in the sin against the Holy Ghost: and I defy any one to shew how it can be otherwise.
+Those who would most oppose that which I am now writing, would admit, that not half a dozen, or possibly none, of the Bishops are of God's appointing; and this is the case with the highest churchman, in consequence of their being appointed simply by the King's Letters Patent¦.
+And yet all those who charge the

-| This is the case in Ireland, where this tract was written.
+¦This is the case in Ireland, where this tract was written.

 {41}